-In a glorified strip mall 5 miles north of South Beach, Timó (Italian for "thyme") is worth the trip from anywhere in South Florida.
+In a glorified strip mall, Timó (Italian for "thyme") is worth the trip from anywhere in South Florida.
 It's a kind of locals' secret.
-The handsome bistro, owned and operated by chef Tim Andriola, has dark-wood walls, Chicago brick, and a stone-encased wood-burning stove.
+The handsome bistro, owned and operated by Chef Tim Andriola, has dark-wood walls, Chicago brick, and a stone-encased wood-burning stove.
 Andriola has an affinity for robust Mediterranean flavors: sweetbreads with bacon, honey, and aged balsamic vinegar; inexpensive, artisanal pizzas; and homemade pastas.
 Wood-roasted meats and Parmesan dumplings in a truffle broth are not to be missed.
 Every bite of every dish attests to the care given, and the service is terrific.

 Oct 17, 2008